-Prerequisite: EMS112, EMS113, EMS114 Co-requisite: EMS120
+Prerequisites EMS112, EMS113, EMS114

-EMS 120 - Emergency Medical Technician Clinical
+EMS120 Emergency Medical Technician Clinical

 This course is the last in the four course series for Emergency Medical Technician.
-This course is a two-part clinical experience providing direct patient care in the clinical and field settings.
+This course is a two part clinical experience providing direct patient care in the clinical and field settings.
 Part one occurs in the Emergency Department with the focus on performing a basic patient assessment and basic life support skills under the direct supervision of a clinical preceptor.
 Part two involves providing direct patient care on out-of-hospital advanced life support units as a team member under the direct supervision of a Paramedic Field Preceptor.

-Prerequisite: EMS112, EMS113, EMS114 Co-requisite: EMS115
+Prerequisites EMS112, EMS113, EMS114

-EMS 201 - Introduction to Paramedic
+EMS201 Introduction to Paramedic